 In this post, kids will learn how to make a folded shirt and paper bow tie card for Father’s Day.
 We’ll show you how to fold the paper bow tie, how to make your own coloured, patterned paper for the tie, and an easy way to fold a collared shirt for the card.

-We’ve been busy crafting for Father’s Day this month, and I’m so excited to show you the bow tie Father’s Day cards that the kids made last week!
+We’ve been busy making homemade cards and homemade gifts for Father’s Day this week.
+I’m so excited to show you bow tie Father’s Day cards we made today.

-These cards are similar to the shirt and tie cards we made last year but we’ve made a paper bow tie this year, instead of a traditional neck tie.
+Last year we made necktie shirt and tie cards, but this year we’ve used a fun paper folding technique to make bowtie cards.
 The process for making our ties was extra fun because we made painted white paper with acrylic paint to make our ties in custom colours and patterns.

 Then we added real buttons for interest and dimension, and bam… we have another shirt and tie Father’s Day card that really pops.